Wiviart/CSharp_Design-Patterns/Structure Patterns/Object/Bridge/README.md

 • changes in the implementation of an abstraction should have no impact on clients; that is, their code should not have to be recompiled.

-• (C++) youwant tohide theimplementation ofanabstraction completely from clients.
+• (C++) you want to hide the implementation of an abstraction completely from clients.
 In C++ the representation of a class is visible in the class interface.

 • you have a proliferation of classes as shown earlier in the first Motivation diagram.
-Such a class hierarchy indicates the need forsplitting an object into two parts.
-Rumbaugh uses the term "nested generalizations" [RBP+91] to refer to such classhierarchies.
+Such a class hierarchy indicates the need for splitting an object into two parts.
+Rumbaugh uses the term "nested generalizations" [RBP+91] to refer to such class hierarchies.

-• youwant toshare animplementationamongmultiple objects(perhaps using
-reference counting), and this fact should be hidden from the client.A simple example isCoplien's String class [Cop92], in which multiple objects can share the same string representation (StringRep).
+• you want to share an implementation among multiple objects (perhaps using reference counting), and this fact should be hidden from the client.
+A simple example is Coplien's String class [Cop92], in which multiple objects can share the same string representation (StringRep).

 ![alt text](image.png)